10 Most Inspiring Travel Memoirs of All Time

 #1 Eat, Pray, Love

-Okay, okay I know, this one is so predictable.
-And I also know that many people criticize the author for acting spoiled and ungrateful in the story.
-Some parts of the book are plain cringey, admittedly.
+Okay, okay — I know this one is predictable.
+And I also know a lot of people criticize the author for coming across as spoiled and ungrateful.
+Some parts of the book are admittedly pretty cringey.

-But the reason I’m putting it as the first book on this list is that it was the first travel memoir I read.
-I would even go as far as to say that it was the one that inspired me to travel solo.
+But I’m putting it first on this list because it was the very first travel memoir I ever read.
+I’d even go as far as to say it was the book that inspired me to travel solo.

-It’s a story of how the author found herself (and a new husband) on her first-ever solo trip in two different continents.
+It tells the story of how the author found herself — and a new husband — on her first solo trip across two continents.

-At the time when I read it, I was really awed by her courage.
-But now that I have visited all the places she went to and more, and done all the things she did (except finding a husband), I doubt I’d feel the same way if I read it a second time.
+Back when I read it, I was genuinely in awe of her courage.
+Now that I’ve visited all the places she went to and more, and done most of the things she did (minus finding a husband), I’m not sure I’d feel the same way if I picked it up again.

-Anyhow, it’s still a good read for someone going through a similar situation or for those who are new to solo traveling.
+Still, it’s a good read for anyone going through a similar phase in life, or for those who are just starting to dip their toes into solo travel.

-Propelled by the grief of her father’s death and a realization that life is too short not to be lived to the fullest, 23-year-old Sarah Outen embarked on an ambitious solo voyage across the Indian Ocean (from Australia to Mauritius) in her rowing boat.
+Propelled by the grief of her father’s death and the realization that life is too short not to be lived to the fullest, 23-year-old Sarah Outen set out on an ambitious solo journey across the Indian Ocean, rowing from Australia to Mauritius in her tiny boat.

-Just imagine rowing alone for months in a tiny boat across one of the roughest waters on the planet.
-In the process, she broke two oars, ate 500 chocolate bars, and lost 20 kilograms of body weight.
+Just imagine rowing alone for months across some of the roughest waters on the planet.
+Along the way, she broke two oars, ate 500 chocolate bars, and lost 20 kilograms of body weight.

-Not the kind of adventure I’d picture myself in, but that’s why we have books, isn’t it?
-They bring us into adventures that we would never have gotten ourselves into otherwise.
+Not exactly the kind of adventure I’d picture myself in, but that’s the beauty of books, isn’t it?
+They let us experience adventures we’d never dare to attempt ourselves.

 #3 Wild

-In the same spirit as the story above, Cheryl Strayed embarked on a long solo journey in the wake of her mother’s death and her own crumbling marriage.
+In a similar vein, Cheryl Strayed set out on a long solo journey following her mother’s death and the collapse of her marriage.

-But unlike Outen, Strayed’s journey was on foot — 1,100 miles across the west coast of America, from the Mojave Desert into the Washington state.
-And unlike Outen, Strayed was very ill-prepared.
-She had no experience whatsoever of long-distance hiking.
+But unlike Outen, Strayed traveled on foot — 1,100 miles along the west coast of the United States, from the Mojave Desert all the way to Washington state.
+And unlike Outen, she was completely unprepared, with no prior experience in long-distance hiking.

-This is a story of eight women from different countries who went on an all-woman skiing expedition to the South Pole.
+This is the story of eight women from across the globe who set out on an all-women skiing expedition to the South Pole.

 #5 Tracks

-In Tracks, author Robyn Davidson went on a journey across 1,700 miles of hostile Australian desert to the sea with only four camels and a dog for company.
+In Tracks, Robyn Davidson sets out on a staggering 1,700-mile journey across the harsh Australian desert, with nothing but four camels and a dog for company.

-To care for yourself on a solo journey is one thing; to care for five other living beings all relying on you for survival is quite another.
+Caring for yourself on a solo trek is one thing, but looking after five other living beings, all depending on you to survive, is a whole different challenge.

-Fortunately, Davidson had had extensive experience with camels.
-She knew what to do when they got skittish and when they got injured.
+Luckily, Davidson had extensive experience with camels.
+She knew how to calm them when they got skittish, tend to their injuries, and keep the caravan moving through an unforgiving landscape.

-In contrast to Call of the White (see above), in this book we read about sweltering heat, poisonous snakes and lecherous men of the desert.
-There’s something about the desert that brings out the worst in men, I think.
+Unlike Call of the Wild (see above), this book immerses you in the sweltering heat, encounters with poisonous snakes, and the unsettling presence of lecherous men in the desert.
+There’s something about the desert that seems to bring out the worst in people, and Davidson doesn’t shy away from showing it.

 #6 The Gringo Trail

-The Gringo Trail is a story of the author’s backpacking expedition through Ecuador, Bolivia, and Colombia with two of his best friends.
+The Gringo Trail follows the author on a wild backpacking journey through Ecuador, Bolivia, and Colombia with two of his best friends.

 Into the Wild by Jon Krakauer examines the true life story of a young man named Chris McCandless who abandoned all his worldly possessions, burned all his money and walked deep into the Alaskan wilderness.